 TunTrust confirms that prior to issuance, TunTrust has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed below.
+TunTrust does not issue certificates with a FQDN that contain "onion" as the rightmost label.

-TunTrust maintains a record of which domain validation method, including relevant Baseline Requirements version number, that was used to validate every domain.
+TunTrust maintains a record of which domain validation method, including relevant Baseline Requirements version number that was used to validate every domain.